Beebrush

 Maintenance

 Drought tolerant.
 Moderate to slow growth rate.
 Does well in a variety of soils.
 Blooms during warm months after rains.
 Can be pruned into a hedge or small tree.
 May form a thicket of stems from the base.
 Will produce more flowers in full sun and after rains.
 WARNING: poisonous to animals.
-Propagation: softwood cutting, seed.
+Native habitat: rocky outcrops; desert grasslands, bluffs, open woods

 Blooms March-November.
 A slender, erect shrub with squarish stems, light gray bark, and branches sometimes bearing sharp tips.
-Small leaves are usually in clusters along the stems.
+Small, vanilla scented, leaves are usually in clusters along the stems.
 Flowers are small, white, and vanilla scented, growing on spikes extending above the leaves.
 The fruit is a dry capsule that splits into compartments, with seeds in each called a schizocarp.

 Material Treatment Method Collection References